mjhea0/trang-gui/README.md

 The following languages are supported the following languages:

-RELAX NG (XML syntax)
-RELAX NG compact syntax
-XML 1.0 DTDs
-W3C XML Schema
+RELAX NG (XML syntax), RELAX NG compact syntax, XML 1.0 DTDs, W3C XML Schema

 Video Tutorial: http://youtu.be/iF5AKNeTf6A